 Your next steps will depend on the location of the evidence and the amount of activity.
 You can consult both your termite inspector and realtor for advice on how to proceed with the transaction.
 Ultimately, you’ll need to determine a contract outlining the actions needed to move the sale forward.
 This can include extermination, repairs, and anything else that might be necessary to rectify the condition of the home.

 A properly conducted termite inspection is vital to the success of your real estate transaction.
 Trust all of your termite needs to Springer!
 Our trained pest control technicians can inspect your potential home for termites and complete a Wood Destroying Insect (WDI) Report.
 They’ll alert you of any issues and help you to take the necessary actions to move forward with your purchase.
 Schedule your inspection with Springer today!

-Why You Need a Termite Inspection for Real Estate Transactions in Des Moines
+Why You Need a Termite Inspection for Real Estate Transactions

 Serving Central Iowa since 1989